Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs: Introduction and motivation

-in which the coefficient $a \in \mathbb{R}^d$ is the drift, $b \in \mathbb{R}^{d \times n}$ is a diffusion coefficient, $W \in \mathbb{R}^n$ is an $n$-dimensional Brownian motion.
-With $\lambda_P$ we denote the empirical measure of the particle ensemble $\{ X^{(p)} \}_{p=1}^P$, namely $\lambda_P(x) = 1/P \sum_{p=1}^P \delta(x - X^{(p)})$ where $\delta$ is the Dirac measure (taken from \cite{haji_ali_multilevel_2018}).
-The initial distribution of the particles is denoted by $p_0(x)$ where $x \in \mathbb{R}^d$.
-The dependence of the coefficients $a$ and $b$ on the empirical measure $\lambda_P$ creates a coupling between the particles.
-The drift and diffusion coefficients of each particle are not only determined by the position of the particle itself, but also by the distribution of all the particles (see, e.g., \cite{snitzman_1991} for an introduction to McKean-Vlasov SDEs).
+The dependence of the coefficients $a$ and $b$ on the empirical measure $\lambda_P$ creates a coupling between all the particles.
+Indeed, the drift and diffusion coefficients of each particle are not only determined by the position of the particle itself, but also by the distribution of all the other particles (see, e.g., \cite{snitzman_1991} for an introduction to McKean-Vlasov SDEs).
 In this paper we adopt the It\^{o} interpretation of \eqref{general_equation}.

-In this work, we will focus on the scalar case $d=1$ and $n=1$.
-In low dimensions, a histogram of the particles can be computed and visually inspected.
-In higher dimensions, one is typically interested in a few moments and quantities of interest (QoIs), such as the expected value of a function $\Phi$ of the individual particles $X^{(p)}$, namely $\mathbb E[\Phi(\{ X^{(p)}\}_{p=1}^P)]$.

 Particle systems of the form \eqref{general_equation} have been used to model, for instance, networks of neurons \cite{baladron_mean_field_2012, bossy_synchronization_2019}, the synchronisation of nonlinear oscillators \cite{kostur_nonequilibrium_2002}, and for the stochastic simulation of the (deterministic) Burgers equation \cite{bossy_stochastic_1997}.
-McKean-Vlasov SDEs also arise in data assimilation methods such as ensemble Kalman filtering and other interacting particle ensemble methods for data assimilation (see for instance \cite{del_moral_stability_2018}).
-We will illustrate our method using examples taken from \cite{kloeden_gauss_quadrature_2017}.
+McKean-Vlasov SDEs also arise in data assimilation methods such as ensemble Kalman filtering and other interacting particle ensemble methods for data assimilation (see, for instance, \cite{del_moral_stability_2018}).